-Once in video mode, use the "M" button on the left side of the screen to manually set the exposure.
-The screenshot below shows the options for the manual settings.
-The settings you will adjust are the ISO and the shutter speed; click on the setting and adjust its value using the vertical scroll bar.
-The ISO determines how sensitive the camera is to light (so higher ISO means more noise), and the shutter speed controls how long the shutter is open.
-An ISO of 200 and shutter speed around 1/360 should work for most purposes, but you can adjust the values as necessary to get a clear image where the moving object is discrete in each frame.
-It is okay if the video appears dark because you can adjust the contrast later, after you import the video.
+In video mode, select the "M" button on the opposite side of the screen to open the manual controls.
+The screenshot below shows the manual settings menu options.
+The settings you will adjust are ISO and shutter speed; you select ISO or shutter speed, then adjust using the vertical scroll bar.
+The ISO determines how sensitive the camera is to light and the shutter speed controls how long the shutter is open.
+An ISO of 200 and shutter speed around 1/360 should work for most purposes.
+Adjust the values as necessary to get a clear image where the moving object is discrete in each frame.
+It is okay if the video appears dark, you will have the option to adjust the contrast after you import the video.

-To import your videos to the computer, connect the iPod via the white cable.
-Click "allow" (or "trust") to the message asking for access to the device.
-A pop-up window will appear on the computer.
-Select "Open device to view files" and then browse to your videos.
-The path is Internal Storage > DCIM > 100APPLE.
+To import videos to the computer, connect the iPod to the computer.
+Click "allow" to access to the device, and then browse to your videos.
+The path is This PC\Apple iPod\Internal Storage\DCIM\100APPLE.

-Your videos need to be stored within the C:\LabData folder.
-Make sure that you are using C:\LabData; otherwise, an error will occur as you try to open the videos in MotionLab.
-Within the LabData folder, you can make a folder with your section number for you to store your own files.
-Your folder name cannot include spaces.
-Copy the files from the iPod into your folder and rename them so you can identify them.
-Once you have copied your videos to the computer, you should delete them off the iPod to avoid cluttering.
-If there are multiple videos on the iPod you can sort them by date created to find yours.
+Copy the files from the iPod to the computer.
+Once you have copied the videos to the computer, you should delete them off the iPod to avoid cluttering.
+If there are multiple videos on the iPod you can sort them by date created to find the most recent.